otwin-core/.github/profile/README.md

 The suite ships deliberately broken implementations and asserts each is caught — including one containing **no physics at all**, which is the adversary a suite like this usually fails to survive.

-### 3. Honest evaluation by default
+### 3. Checklist

-Temporal splits, not random ones.
+We do a checklist and run it against your implementation.
+If it passes, it will be otwin-conformant Temporal splits, not random ones.
 Baselines that are mandatory rather than optional.
-Skill score as the headline, because a model with excellent R² can still lose to repeating yesterday's value.
+Skill score as the headline, because a model with excellent $R^2$ can still lose to repeating yesterday's value.

 ---